-Dress Code for Campus/Classroom
+Dress Code

+For Campus/Classroom

 - 1. The instructor will discuss dress requirements for all classes during the first week of classes. - 2.
 Dress must be appropriate for health and safety.
-Shirts and shoes must be worn.
-Clothing that reveals cleavage or midriff is unacceptable. - 3.
-Jewelry must be appropriate for health and safety. - 4.
-Ethnic practices may warrant special consideration, given upon approval of staff and/or faculty. - Scrub uniforms purchased by the student are required for the classroom and lab and closed-toed shoes are recommended for many activities in the PN, MA, and DA programs.
-MA and DA students may be required to have a lab jacket.
+Shirts and shoes must be worn. - 3.
+Jewelry must be appropriate for health and safety.

-Dress Code, Grooming and Hygiene Rules for Health Occupations Students during Clinical and Lab Experiences
+Dress Code for Trades Students during Shop and Internship Experiences